fedosejev/shopping-list-react-flux/README.md

-# shopping-list-react
+# Shopping List with React.js

-Basic shopping list implemented with React.js.
+Basic shopping list implemented with React.js and Twitter Bootstrap.